 Many Canadians and Mexicans will be surprised to learn that Washington apparently doesn’t trust their floating exchange rates.
 Neither country made the US Treasury’s most recent “naughty list” of nations that it suspects of using domestic policy to skew trade flows.
-In its April review of foreign-exchange policies, the Treasury stopped short of calling any major US trading partner an outright manipulator, but said that China, Japan, Korea, Taiwan, Germany and Switzerland had been put on a “Monitoring List.”
+In its April review of foreign-exchange policies, the Treasury stopped short of calling any major US trading partner an outright manipulator, but said that China, Japan, Korea, Taiwan, Province of China, Germany and Switzerland had been put on a “Monitoring List.”

 Indeed, the Trump administration probably doesn’t have a big issue with either Canada’s or Mexico’s currency policy.
 By all reputable accounts, the United States’ North American partners are clean when it comes to currency.
 So why is foreign-exchange policy suddenly a NAFTA issue?

 You’ll find a hint if you review the submissions to the United States Trade Representative’s (USTR’s) public consultation on the NAFTA renegotiation — about five dozen documents contain some complaint about foreign-exchange manipulation.
 For example, “renegotiations can provide a starting point for the US to enact long overdue, enforceable disciplines against currency manipulation, an issue the president promised the American people he would confront early in his presidency,” a group of congressmen wrote.

 There is considerable support for the idea away from Capitol Hill, too.
 “Foreign currency manipulation is the 21st century trade barrier, and we strongly support the inclusion of this top-tier issue in the US negotiating objectives for NAFTA,” a spokesperson for Ford Motor Co. said recently.